SCIENTIFIC ADVISORY BOARD

 • Dr. Jerome Ritz, MD’s research focuses on immune reconstitution after hematopoietic stem cell transplantation, cellular therapies and immunotherapy of cancer.
 Dr. Ritz has co-authored more than 450 scientific publications in peer-reviewed journals and contributed to numerous presentations at leading scientific conferences.
 From 1996 until June 2024, Dr. Ritz held the position of Executive Director of the Connell and O'Reilly Families Cell Manipulation Core Facility (CMCF) at the Dana Farber Cancer Institute in Boston, Massachusetts.
 This GMP facility manufactures a variety of cellular products, including genetically modified hematopoietic stem cells, CAR T cells, NK cells, regulatory T cells, invariant NKT cells, and cancer vaccines for patients enrolled on early phase clinical trials.
 He is Professor of Medicine at the Dana-Farber Cancer Institute, Brigham and Women’s Hospital and Harvard Medical School and continues to lead a research team at the Dana-Farber Cancer Institute.

 • Dr. Manasi Jaiman, MD, MPH is the global, mission-driven Chief Medical Officer of Aardvark Therapeutics, and an expert on cell therapy clinical development.
 Dr. Jaiman advances breakthrough therapies through the integration of medicine and technology drawing from 15 years of clinical development, device development, regulatory filings, direct patient care, and scientific research.
-She was the CMO of ViaCyte, beta cell therapy company acquired by Vertex in 2022.
+She was the CMO of ViaCyte, a beta cell therapy company acquired by Vertex in 2022.
 Through her expertise in stem cell therapy disease and diabetes, she developed the world’s first first-in-human protocol using gene-edited cells in a medical device for Type 1 Diabetes, and successfully executed the clinical trials.
 Dr. Jaiman also developed the first outpatient clinical trial to study a bi-hormonal artificial pancreas in adults and pediatrics at MassGeneral Hospital, then led clinical trials utilizing the bionic pancreas device, now used at Beta Bionics.

 • Dr. Roland Kolbeck, PhD, is co-owner ,and the Chief Scientific Officer of Spirovant and an expert on biologic therapeutics in immune diseases.
 Dr. Kolbeck is an accomplished biotech executive, specializing in respiratory sciences and drug discovery.
 His career spans more than 20 years of research and executive leadership experience, including as Vice President and Head of Respiratory, Inflammation and Autoimmune research at MedImmune/AstraZeneca.
 At MedImmune, he led development of FASENRA®, AstraZeneca’s first biological for the treatment of severe eosinophilic asthma; and contributed to the spinout of six pre/clinical-stage autoimmune assets.
 Previously, he held senior scientific roles at Peptimmune and Millennium Pharmaceuticals.
 Dr. Kolbeck also served as Associate Professor in the Department of Pathology and Molecular Medicine at McMaster University from 2014-2022.
 He earned a PhD from the University of Regensburg and Max Planck Institute of Neurobiology, Munich.